Risk and assessment scoring configuration in Risk Manager

 How to calculate the risk score?

-Once the risk score formula and the risk level output are configured, you can calculate the risk score by performing the following steps:
+After you configure the risk score formula and the risk level output, you can calculate the risk score by performing the following steps:

-2. Select the checkbox of the risks you want to calculate the score, you can select one or multiple risks.
+2. Select the checkboxes for the risks for which you want to calculate the score.
+You can select one or multiple risks.

 Tip